Craig-Vaughan-R/CovidProjectSQLDataExploration/README.md

-# CovidProjectSQLDataExploration
+# Covid QLDataExploration

 ## Introduction
 This project involves analyzing COVID-19 data sourced from Our World in Data.
-The dataset was processed using Microsoft Excel to clean and organize the data into two tables: CovidVaccinations and CovidDeaths.
-Subsequently, the tables were uploaded to a SQL Server database using SQL Management Studio.
+The dataset comprises COVID-19 vaccination and death data from around the world.
+The dataset was processed using Microsoft Excel to clean and organise  the data into two tables: CovidVaccinations and CovidDeaths.
+Following, the tables were uploaded to a SQL Server Management Studio database using SQL Management Studio.

 ## Steps Taken
 ### Data Download and Preparation: